 Protection Dogs Vs. Dogs That Provide Protection

 True protection dogs are exquisitely trained (read: expensive) four-footers, who can be taught to physically intervene against an attacker.

-Such dogs are trained to use all of the tools at their disposal (strong jaws, bone-crushing teeth and powerful neck muscles) to stop an attack; some are even trained to restrain the assailant until help arrives.
+Such dogs are trained to use all of the tools at their disposal (strong jaws, bone-crushing teeth and powerful neck muscles) to stop an attack; some even received specialized training and learn how to restrain assailants until help arrives.

 These kinds of dogs are used by K9 police officers, military units, potential kidnapping targets and others who may expect potential danger around every turn.
 But most people do not need or want such a powerful and potentially dangerous companion at their side – most simply need a dog as a form of deterrence.

 Videos like the one below show just how well-trained true protection dogs can be, but this isn’t what most owners have in mind when they’re considering a dog for added security.

 Just about any big dog will make the average criminal think twice – many bad guys will even avoid confrontations with small dogs, given their predilection to bark incessantly at any perceived threat.